kmr6702/TryHackMe_WriteUps/README.md

  - Reinforce the room concepts
  - Focus on the investigation process, tools, and lessons learned

+## Completed Write-Ups

+## Tools & Skills

 ## Disclaimer

-These write-ups are intended as a record of my learning and professional development.
-I am documenting my approach and observations of how I completed the rooms.
+These write-ups reflect my own methodology and are shared for learning and portfolio purposes.

 ## Write-up template